raffialli/massive-mcp/README.md

 This Speedtest MCP server demonstrates how to build a **production-ready integration** with:
 - Multiple complementary tools for comprehensive analysis
-- Mock data support for offline development and testing
-- Automatic switching between mock and production modes
 - Statistical analysis and trend detection
 - Clean, human-readable output formatting